AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 3) certain kernels dont work in higher dimensions ^eoovYAsW

+Meaning we figure out how similar our point is to all previously seen datapoints and quantify that similarity, after that we just have to figure out the correct linear combination of the similarities through minimizing the error ^ub04JIU1

+K "Covariance" gram matrix
+in feature space, explaining
+similarities and structure
+in our observed dataset ^I5JPQGOb

+How our current point
+compares to the dataset
+(similarities) ^PhWi6SUW

+A key note to keep in mind here we are no longer thinking about predicting a single points, instead we are trying to produce an entire function as an output ^zGoqLIA7

+Given functions a,b,c,d which ones predict all of out datapoints the best? i.e which one models the true distribution function the best and the probability of Prediction can be thought of as ^EIP4dC1S

+Likelihood that function
+i is representing our data ^NVYuM1oC

+Likelihood
+that this function
+produces this output ^bv0gygSV

+Likelihood of predicting y
+given X and w ^YEXFHVOi

+    You can see here the C
+predicts our two datapoints the best meaning its going to have the largest P(F | D) and contribute to our new prediction more than the others but we still want to keep the set of most likely data in order to produce a distribution of possible functions with our variance modelling the confidence and the mean modelling the best function instead of just one function
+(More on this later) ^Vbtrz8Qs

+How did we
+derive this? ^FdKztXUC

+Im glad you asked because
+I dont really get it ^X0FElNLB

+The posterior mean value of the weights w is the choice of w that minimizes the quadratic form ^SJrvZSui

+ Let                And t be the vector of targets ^kExQub7F

+The solution is then given by ^8Yz4gS1i

+nxn ^zrKLT5Xr

+1xn ^LhfWegPy

+nx1 ^Mov3M2Ak

+1x1 ^IsaQgw4W

+I encourage you to read about the first few sections of this paper if you want to understand more because quite frankly my brain is currently too fried to actually properly get it and thus properly explain it ^OSWY0Tc7

+ALso this video is kinda nice ^rVQUmrw3

+Weird Note: we assume that y and f* are distributed as N+M dimensional multivariate Normal meaning that our entire dataset (N size) counts as partial observation of one sample of this normal our entire dataset, given one function f* is ONE conditional observation from it!! and obviously the more likely observations are ones which y is most likely described by out f* this assumption is so alien... ^UfpLi2xj

+Lets explain visually ^RDTH5fqM

+y (Observed) ^GYKemLWU

+f* (Unobserved) ^0tmcyFxG

+given this assumption
+that its a Normal distribution at mean 0 and covariance governed by the similarities in data ^2juBYsLO

+If we have a known value y ^GGIZTn1F

+f* ^QLf1KAzR

+Then we can infer
+the distribution of f*
+given that value of y ^jwOyGG2v

+This also works in higher dimension and is easy to analytically compute
+ONLY because we are dealing with
+Gaussians, other distributions or families are way harder to infer ^Qg9OBqgF

+Which make sense why
+the kernel choice then
+determines our function
+shape since the distribution
+that we sample our functions
+from has a covariance matrix
+governed by the similarities
+calculated by the kernel fucntion ^YfeiNX0j

+The posterior predictive distribution for an unobserved xi is an independent normal distribution which has a mean of equal to the xi-th element of the mean f*
+The variance is similarly selected from the diagonal of k(x*,x*) (including the noise) ^U8ta4RMD

+This is the posterior
+distribution over f*
+(after we condition it
+to include our unobserved) ^rt9AvdXX

 # Embedded files
+9c065565ff11eb6050cdfc6504a1e5117c9aaa87: $$P(y) = \sum_i P(y| F_i) P(F_i|D)$$
+2b902bad96b731902a64ec26ebb922751f929ec5: $$\beta = \frac{1}{\sigma_v^2}$$
 d814557a59d38dce0b7c2203ab721e44b667cd91: [[Pasted Image 20240203170019_364.png]]
 0ff33a64ea633e86d509fe911108ae8a067f0afe: [[Pasted Image 20240203170134_378.png]]
 75beba5c2c49cdaa96b77a692fc493a82a49e9d9: [[Pasted Image 20240203184602_737.png]]